blockchain-unica/asc1-experiments/Transactions/single_transaction.md

 [offline]       Unnamed-1       HUUQGQ3MTIZLRNCANCPWJGD2VJAGKCLDJFVRYWQSTIJILQ6HEZUOJNWUW4      0 microAlgos
 ```

 Construct a payment transaction to send 1 Algo as follows.
-You can initialize a note, for example "Hello World" that will be send with the transaction.
+You can write some notes, for example "Hello World" that will be send with the transaction.
 The minimum fee is 1000 microAllgos.

 ```
 ./goal clerk send --from=GKQFFBB74PQY7KS5T5A73NPNGQKWOO2GHVRXKS2NEGXYKLANAOP74U3EE4 --to=HUUQGQ3MTIZLRNCA